You’ll Never Work Alone

 But the ingenuity didn’t stop there.
 To support the interactive digital elements of the free-flow tour experience, our printed blinds were added to the image-recognition system within the handheld audiovisual guides.
 When held up to our giant blinds, the images trigger a response in the device which autoplays additional sound and video content for visitors to enjoy.
 A fantastic meeting of engineering know-how with technological wizardry.

-Ed Grimshaw, MD of Regal Blinds, says of the project, “It’s a great example of collaboration between expert technicians within their own field to collectively deliver a bespoke solution, on time and within budget.
-Working hand-in-hand with our partners at James Robertshaw Ltd further enhances and solidifies the reputation that both companies have, especially when working for a global brand like Liverpool FC”.
+Edward Grimshaw, Managing Director of Regal Blinds, says of the project, “It’s a great example of collaboration between expert technicians within their own field to collectively deliver a bespoke solution, on time and within budget.
+Working hand-in-hand with our partners at James Robertshaw Ltd further enhances and solidifies the reputation that both companies have, especially when working for a global brand like Liverpool Football Club”.